mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 ## SHUTTLE

 A shuttle is capable of moderate acceleration and can carry 71 tons of cargo from ship to surface – the most any small craft is capable of.
-Most starports have a fl eet of cargo shuttles for servicing orbiting trade vessels.
+Most starports have a fleet of cargo shuttles for servicing orbiting trade vessels.
 They may be retrofitted with weapons but, like the pinnace, can draw only enough power to feed two lasers.

 HullHull 95 tons Hull 1 Structure 1 ArmorArmor None No Jump DriveNo Jump Drive Maneuver Drive AManeuver Drive A Thrust 3 Power Plant APower Plant A ComputerComputer Model 1 Rating 5 ElectronicsElectronics Standard Sensors –4 DM